Abhi na jao chhod kar

 “Naina, you are the first person to hear me sing.
 How can I let you go before I tell you my story?
 Before I shoot my shot?
 Don’t you see the potential?
 Don’t you feel it?
 Give me a chance!”

-“If everything goes right, I would probably make a diary entry on 5th Feb 2020, one month from now!”
+“If everything goes right, I will probably make a diary entry on 5th Feb, 2020, one month from now!”
 I finally caved.

 If I knew he would smile so bright, I would’ve caved long ago!

 He just kept staring into my eyes by the sea and we talked about poetry, nature, art and everything we were passionate about!
 He sang a few more songs for me on demand and it felt like I could get used to this.
 I could get used to him.
 And that ignited an unsettling reaction in my body.
 My instinct of protecting myself was so high that I decided to leave.
 I rushed through my goodbyes when he just held me by the arm and sang abhi na jao chhod kar ye dil abhi bhara nahi!